conedevelopment/sprucecss-starter-kit/README.md

 ## More Scripts

 **HTML Beautify:** You can run your generated HTML files through a [beautifier](https://www.npmjs.com/package/js-beautify) with the `npm run beautify` command; this is needed because sometimes the Pug pretty formatting makes a mistake (or you need another indenting).
-This will also run with the `prod` script.
+This will also run with the `prod` script automatically.

 **Sass Lint:** You can lint your SCSS files with [Stylelint](https://stylelint.io/) and [stylelint-config-sass-guidelines](https://github.com/bjankord/stylelint-config-sass-guidelines) preset with the `npm run sass-lint` command.
-Use the `sass-lint-with-fix` command if you want automatic fixes.
+Use the `npm run sass-lint-with-fix` command if you want automatic fixes.

 **Icons:** A starter kit uses a simple SVG-based icon solution.
 You can extend it through `assets/icon/icons.svg` file.
 You have to include them in any Pug template (like you see it in the `testimonial.pug`) to use.